 - Get in the habit of always stashing your beacon inside one of your snowboard boots at home.
 That way it’s impossible to forget.

 - Consider designating a front pants pocket for your beacon.
+You'll need easy access in a layer that won't be removed.
 I use my front right pocket so I don’t have to worry about ditching layers and always feel exactly where it is.
 Always turn off or leave behind cell phones when touring to prevent signal interference.

 Get Educated: Avalanche Rescue and AIARE 1